<?xml version="1.0" encoding="utf-8" ?>

 compaction modules — alongside nozzle standoff, print acceleration /

-jerk, surface dehydration of the resting layer (the dominant
+jerk, and surface dehydration of the resting layer (the dominant

 require on the order of 300+ parameters, including time-series data